stakater/mto-docs/content/how-to-guides/enabling-multi-tenancy-argocd.md

 !!! note
     For ArgoCD Multi Tenancy to work properly, any default roles or policies attached to all users must be removed.

-## Preventing ArgoCD from Syncing Certain Namespaced Resources
+## Preventing ArgoCD from Syncing Certain Name-spaced Resources

 To prevent tenants from syncing ResourceQuota and LimitRange resources to their namespaces, administrators can specify these resources in the blacklist section of the ArgoCD configuration in the [IntegrationConfig](../crds-api-reference/integration-config.md):